top of page

 Each medication works differently, and responses vary widely between individuals.

-Benefits and limitations
+Benefits and limitations of medication

 Medication can: